Arnica montana

-Arnica montana is used as an herbal medicine for analgesic and anti-inflammatory purposes, but there is insufficient high-quality clinical evidence for such effects, and it is toxic when taken internally or applied to injured skin.
+Arnica montana has been used as a herbal medicine, but there is insufficient clinical evidence for its therapeutic use, and it is toxic when taken internally or applied to injured skin.

 Description

 Arnica montana is a flowering plant about 18-60 cm tall aromatic fragrant, herbaceous perennial.
 Its basal green ovate leaves with rounded tips are bright coloured and level to the ground.
 In addition, they are somewhat downy on their upper surface, veined and aggregated in rosettes.
 By contrast, the upper leaves are opposed, spear-shaped and smaller which is an exception within the Asteraceae.
 The chromosome number is 2n=38.